Marci Wheeler, M.S.W. and Kelsey Kemp, BA, MSW Graduate Student

-More and more families are checking their local YMCA, Parks and Recreation department, and even private gyms and recreational facilities and finding that programs have been, or are being, developed for children and/or adults with disabilities.
-For example, there are martial arts programs available in some communities for individuals with special needs, and there are also martial arts programs that include people on the autism spectrum.
+More and more families are checking their local YMCA, Parks and Recreation department, and even private gyms, recreational facilities and local Girl Scout councils and finding that programs have been, or are being, developed for children and/or adults with disabilities.
+For example, there are martial arts programs available in some communities for individuals with special needs, and there are martial arts programs that include people on the autism spectrum.

 Some programs have an “inclusion coordinator” or other staff designated to support children and/or adults with disabilities.
 Within this listing, you will notice a few programs offered by these types of organizations around Indiana.
 You are encouraged to check with various organizations in your community to inquire about their specialized programs and/or supports within existing programs to accommodate children and adults with disabilities, including individuals on the autism spectrum.

 Additionally, Special Olympics Indiana might be an option for your family members who have an interest in playing a variety of sports.
 Special Olympics Indiana provides year-round sports training and athletic competition in over twenty Olympic-type sports for children and adults with disabilities in communities across Indiana.
 To find out more about Special Olympics Indiana programs, and/or opportunities to get involved in your area, check out their website at http://soindiana.org/ or call 800-742-0612.